 Out of all the various techniques that exist in printmaking, two of the most popular and widely used methods are intaglio and relief printing.

-In this article, I aim to delve deeper into the differences between these two techniques.
+In this article, let’s look into the differences between these two techniques.
 Through exploring the intricacies of each technique, we can gain a better understanding of how these artists were able to create such captivating and intricate pieces of art.

 So, let’s get started!